 Wolfpass server platforms PCIe Lanes are not symmetrically distributed between CPU NUMA nodes, which is an important factor in performance tests.
-Additionally, the total amount of PCIe Lanes available was not enough to accommodate for all installed 24 NVMe drives.
-Therefore, appropriate setup of PCIe riser cards and PCIe switches was used.
+Additionally, the total amount of PCIe Lanes available was not enough to accommodate 24 NVMe drives.
+Therefore, PCIe switches were used to fan out PCIe lanes to NVMe SSDs on the riser cards.
 For more information on PCIe capabilities of the platform please refer to its technical specification.